Skip to main content

 }

-Headers is map[string][]string to match the stdlib http.Header shape and let you send the same header more than once.
+Headers is map[string][]string to match the stdlib http.Header shape and to allow repeating the same header.
 Lowercase the keys so they line up with the preset's order.

-TLSOnly set to &true skips the preset's HTTP headers for this single request (TLS fingerprint still applies). nil means use the session's setting.
+TLSOnly set to &true skips the preset's HTTP headers for this single request, while the TLS fingerprint still applies. nil falls back to the session's setting.

 Response struct